parallelvirtualcluster/pvc/docs/architecture/cluster.md

 In addition to these functions, coordinators can usually also run all other PVC node functions.

 The set of coordinator nodes is generally configured at cluster bootstrap, initially with 3 nodes, which are then bootstrapped together to form a basic 3-node cluster.
-Additional nodes, either as coordinators or as hypervisors, are then added to the running cluster.
+Additional nodes, either as coordinators or as hypervisors, can then be added to the running cluster to bring it up to its final size, either immediately or as the needs of the cluster change.

 ##### The Primary Coordinator